GustaffWell/Best-Restaurant/README.md

 Each restaurant provides a new menu each day.

 Technology stack: Spring Boot + Spring Data JPA + Swagger/OpenAPI 3.0
-The API documentation is available in the following path:
+The API documentation is available in the following path after starting the application:
 http://localhost:8080/swagger-ui/index.html#